gigfork/emacs-rails-reloaded/README.md

 bar.
 Thi means, that emacs-rails is enabled and ready to help you in your not so easy work.

-Almoust all actions are in the “RoR” menu.
+Almost all actions are in the “RoR” menu.
 You can check it out and try some of them.
 Don’t forget, that menu will help you only first time.
 After that you better use hot keys for effective work, you can find them in the brackets.

-== Features
+# Features

 * Integration with script/generate, script/destroy and rake, press
   [C-c '] or [C-c ;] and type 'rake', 'gen', 'des' to display